toa-io/toa/libraries/generic/readme.md

 `map(object: object, transformation: Function): object`

-Deeply maps an object to a new object using given key-value transformation function.
+Traverse through a given plain object replacing its values (or key-value pairs) with a given transformation function.

-`(key, value) => [key, value] | undefined`
+Vales are any object's properties, that are not plain objects.
 If the transformation function returns `undefined` then the current key-value pair will remain unchanged.

+Transformation function signature is:

+`(value: any) => any | undefined`

+or

+`(key: string, value: any) => [string, any] | undefined`

 # Plain